-This is a foundational form that aims to gather demographic info like the client’s address, phone number, and email.
+This foundational form aims to gather demographic info like the client’s address, phone number, and email.

-Some other questions would be like: Has your doctor diagnosed you with (blank) condition?” and questions like this.
+Some other questions would be, ” Has your doctor diagnosed you with the (blank) condition?” and such questions.

-It is a good idea to include questions regarding the health and fitness goals of your client.
+It is a good idea to include questions regarding your client’s health and fitness goals.

-It is typical to introduce this form in introductory sessions or upon meeting the client.
+Introducing this form in introductory sessions or upon meeting the client is typical.

-This stage of introduction with the client really works to build rapport with the clientele.
+This introduction stage with the client really builds rapport with the clientele.

 Physical Activity Readiness Questionnaire

-The PAR-Q is an extension of a client’s medical history and is completed by the client after committing to a program and prior to actually starting said program.
+The PAR-Q is an extension of a client’s medical history and is completed by the client after committing to a program and before actually starting the said program.

 The PAR-Q is a collection of yes and no questions that lead to medical answers.
 When answered yes, it will likely require clearance from a doctor.